Researching MICA's Graduate Community

 Can I meet with faculty?

 Faculty are not available during campus visits due to their commitments to current students.
-However, faculty do represent their programs at the Graduate Open House--this is best opportunity to interact with graduate faculty members in person.
+However, faculty do represent their programs at select Graduate Admission events--this is best opportunity to interact with graduate faculty members in person.

 Do you offer portfolio reviews?